What is a Short Sale?

 What are the benefits of a short sale?

-- A Buyer: Gets to purchases the property at a fair market value.
-The buyer also may avoid some of the risks of buying foreclosed properties.
+- The buyer gets to purchase the property at fair market value.
+The buyer also may avoid some of the risks associated with buying a foreclosed property.

-What are the negatives of a short sale?
+What are the disadvantages of a short sale?

 - A short sale could take longer than a traditional resale because the lender has to approve the sale and the buyer must wait for the lender’s approval.